 Specifically, Florida Statute § 61.075 defines the term “marital assets and liabilities” to include the following:

-- Gifts given by one spouse to the other during the marriage.
+- Gifts that were given by one spouse to the other during the marriage.

 Here are more examples of what can be considered marital property, pursuant to Florida case law: